 Use a pre-show mailer to give attendees your booth number and a reason to come to the booth.
 Picking up an invitation to a party or reception, hearing about a new technology or entering a contest are all good "hooks" to get the customer into your booth.
 Mail your creative letter or postcard two weeks before the first day of the show (to arrive in prospects’ hands a week before the show).
 Take into account the call to action on your mailer and determine if attendees should receive them sooner.

 6. Schedule Meetings

 Schedule pre-show booth meetings in advance.
 Many companies reach out to attendees 4–6 weeks before the show.
 Collecting email addresses and phone numbers of past attendees also comes in handy for this type of trade show preparation.
 Email special customers or hot prospects and tell them to come to your booth for a special gifts.
 Set up meetings with them at your booth before the show starts.
 Make it about networking, not selling: you want to hear more about what they do more than you want to talk about what you do.

 E-mail all your customers who will be attending and let them know your booth number and if you have any special events happening (party, reception, product launch) you would like them to attend.
 Send invitations if needed.
 If your best clients are not already going to the show, buy them a ticket.
 It’s a way to show your appreciation of your clients, build loyalty and built repeat business.
 Additionally, by stocking your booth and events with advocates of your product, you create another avenue for winning over prospects.

 Innumerable business deals are done at trade shows every year, but your trade show ROI depends on your foundational strategy and the level of preparation you put in.

-If you have a trade show coming up in 2018, the guide below will help you map out your trade show strategy and timeline for before, during and after the show.
+If you have a trade show coming up, the guide below will help you map out your trade show strategy and timeline for before, during and after the show.
 It is a step-by-step guide to creating an effective trade show strategy, taken straight from our playbook.